Skip to content

 • Bambu Lab X1E

-To enable supported materials, just select the default Orca Slicer profiles for the following:
+Enable supported materials by selecting the default Orca Slicer profiles for the following:

 • Fiberon™ PETG-ESD • Fiberon™ PETG-rCF

-Upon clicking this, OrcaSlicer will internally slice and generate a G-Code.
-We then get in the middle of that process and upload that G-Code to our services where we run a simulation of the print, and return back an annotated G-Code which contains a thermal index for all parts of the print.
-OrcaSlicer displays the thermal quality index on a color scheme, ranging from blue (too cold) to red (too hot).
-To view it, scroll down in the Slicer Preview panel until you see the Thermal Quality Index.
+OrcaSlicer will internally upload that G-Code to our services where we run a simulation of the print, and return back an annotated G-Code which contains a thermal index for all parts of the print.

 If you’re on a paid subscription, you can send your G-code directly from Orca Slicer to Dragon for optimisation.
 For more details on optimsied G-codes, see the section on G-code analysis